camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 List<DmnDecision> decisions = dmnEngine.parseDecisions(dmnModelInstance);
 ```

-The next example uses the DMN Model Api to first create a
+The next example uses the DMN Model API to first create a
 DmnModelInstance and then transform the decisions:

 ```java